JosipRadnik/console_guessing_game/README.md

 A more advanced app which implements a 'while loop'.

+It doesn't have the ability to enter a word that is going to be guessed by others...

 This app doesn't work on VSC terminal.
 Error: "Global evaluation requires a thread to have been loaded.".